MicrosoftDocs/defender-docs/defender-xdr/create-custom-rbac-roles.md

 7. On the Authorization and settings category flyout, choose **Select custom permissions** and under **Authorization** select either:

-    - Select all permissions - users will be able to create and manage roles and permissions.
+    - Select all permissions - users are able to create and manage roles and permissions.
-    - Read-only - uses will be able to access and view roles and permissions in a read-only mode.
+    - Read-only - uses can access and view roles and permissions in a read-only mode.

     :::image type="content" source="/defender/media/defender/m365-defender-rbac-authorization-role.png" alt-text="Screenshot of the permissions and roles page" lightbox="/defender/media/defender/m365-defender-rbac-authorization-role.png":::